LoraV/LoraV.github.io/_posts/2021-09-24-interview.markdown

 Cthulhu: And those bananas.
 How much do they weigh?
 You: Maybe a couple pounds?
 Cthulhu: And how much do you weigh?
-You: That's kind of a personal quetion.
+You: That's kind of a personal question.
 Cthulhu: A lot more than eight sandwiches.
 You: I could always make a run to the store.
 Cthulhu: I'm _very_ hungry.